-- 2. Measure the pressures and flows from at least four adjacent sprinklers near the middle of a single lateral - Avoid the inlet end if possible as pressure variation will typically be high - Ensure sprinklers chosen are of the same specification - Capture all flow without flooding the nozzle or affecting pressure - Shroud the sprinkler or sprayer with a loose hose and collect discharge for at least 30 seconds or 20 litres - Measure and record the volume collected (mL) and time (sec).
+- 2. Measure the pressure and flow from 12 sprinklers across the irrigated area - Avoid the inlet end of laterals if possible as pressure variation will be high - Ensure sprinklers chosen are of the same specifications - Capture all flow without flooding the nozzle or affecting pressure - Shroud the sprinkler or sprayer with a loose hose and collect discharge for at least 30 seconds or 20 litres - Measure and record the volume collected (mL) and time (sec).